jmoiron/humanize/README.md

 [![MIT License](https://img.shields.io/github/license/jmoiron/humanize.svg)](LICENSE)

-This modest package contains various common humanization utilities, like turning a number into a fuzzy human readable duration ('3 minutes ago') or into a human readable size or throughput.
-It works with Python 2.7 and 3.5+ and is localized
+This modest package contains various common humanization utilities, like turning a number into a fuzzy human readable duration ("3 minutes ago") or into a human readable size or throughput.
+It is localized to:
-to:

 * Dutch
 * Finnish